Tianhao-Qi/BACL/README.md

 # Balanced Classification: A Unified Framework for Long-Tailed Object Detection

-This repo is the official implementation for paper: **Balanced Classification: A Unified Framework for Long-Tailed Object Detection**.
+This repo is the official implementation for paper: **Balanced Classification: A Unified Framework for Long-Tailed Object Detection** (Accepted by IEEE Transactions on Multimedia).

+## News
+**2023-08-03**: Our paper is accepted by IEEE Transactions on Multimedia (TMM) and to be published!

 ## Introduction